m e n u

 Robert, whose ability to read people had almost forty years time to compensate some loss of hearing, guessed the swift movement of his aunt, as if pinching the first man in town in the leg, as well as the brief twitch in his uncle's face more than he saw it: get to the point, he translated the auntly violence, make it short!

 Appie didn't bat an eyelid.
-"As you already know, one of our most successful citizens," he continued softer, "is making us all an extremely generous gift."
+"As you all know, one of our most successful citizens," he continued softer, "is making us all an extremely generous gift."
 He paused, as if to give 'his' Salteners an opportunity to rejoice in advance.
 "Above all, however, the gift is for the Sabiners.
-The Sabu will receive a complete and up-to-date music system all inclusive, plus several pallets of records, cassettes and CDs, from Debussy to..."
-Irritated, he broke off, apparently unaware of the latest musical trend.
+The Sabu is receiving a complete and up-to-date music system all inclusive, plus several pallets of records, cassettes and CDs, from Debussy to..."
+He broke off, apparently unaware of the latest musical trend.

 "...
 Kevin's pussy," finished a cheeky bass from the safe back rows.